Broughton Hospital: History

 During the 1920s, the patient-to-physician ratio was 300-to-1; by the 1930s this was almost 500-to-1.
 Hours for attendants and nurses were intensive, and time off was sparse.
 Attendants usually slept in the same wards with patients until further expansion during the 1940s.
 By that time, the hospital's census topped 3,500 patients.
 In 1959, State Hospital at Morganton became Broughton Hospital, named after World War II Governor J. Melville Broughton.

 The 1960s brought many changes to Broughton: educational programs were established, religious services were incorporated, and the hospital continued to expand (including through affiliated local community health centers).
-This was part of an effort to de-institutionalize the mentally ill and treat more in local settings.
+This was part of an effort to de-institutionalize individuals with mental illness and treat more in local settings.
 During the 1970s Broughton underwent changes in its housing procedures.
-Up to that time, its population had been drawn geographically, meaning that patients were being housed according to where they were from, rather than by age or disability.
+Up to that time, its population had been drawn geographically, meaning patients were being housed according to where they were from, rather than by age or disability.
 On March 28, 1973, Broughton Hospital received its first survey by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), and the hospital received a one-year accreditation.

 The Broughton Hospital Main Building was designed by architect Samuel Sloan and built in 1877.
 It was listed on the National Register of Historic Places in 1977 as the Western North Carolina Insane Asylum.
 The Broughton Hospital Historic District was listed on the National Register of Historic Places in 1987 and encompasses 60 contributing buildings and one contributing site.

 The period from the 1980s through 1990s was especially difficult for Broughton.
 Facing increased costs and increased oversight from various organizations, Broughton encountered severe budget problems.
 In December 1992, the Broughton Hospital Foundation was formed.
 Its goal was to enhance the lives of the patients at Broughton Hospital through donations, endowments, activities, etc.